zmatus/flashcards/_decks/blue-art.md

 ---
 title: Blue-Art
 ---
-1 a.Bertie Wooster is a character from which book or series?
+1a.Bertie Wooster is a character from which book or series?
-1 b.My Man Jeeves
+1b.My Man Jeeves

-2 a.Bigger Thomas is a character from which book or series?
+2a.Bigger Thomas is a character from which book or series?
-2 b.Native Son
+2b.Native Son

 3 a.Binx Bolling is a character from which book or series?
 3 b.The Moviegoer